An Interview with Babak Ghasemi, Telekom Deutschland GmbH

 Babak Ghasemi is Chief Financial Officer in the consumer segment of Telekom Deutschland GmbH and works with his team on the introduction of new digital technologies in order to realize efficiency improvements in the financial processes of Telekom Deutschland.
-He will report on his experiences with the digital transformation of purchasing and accounting processes and will show which technologies he has introduced for process optimization.
+He reports on his experiences with the digital transformation of purchasing and accounting processes and will show which technologies he has introduced for process optimization.
 In an interview with Detecon consultant Emil Matevski, he explains why people should not be afraid of change and increasing automation.
 He also shows how his clients also benefit from digital efficiency.

 Detecon: How important for you is an increase in efficiency in the context of digitalization?

 Babak Ghasemi: The question of efficiency has always been an important issue for companies – not only in the age of digitalization.
 The development processes in the past of the Industrial Revolution also had the goal of securing efficient and fast production.
 Today, however, the global scale of our supply and logistics chains means that increasing efficiency has become even more crucial.
 Lean and efficient business processes are not limited to improving the profitability of a company; they lead to a better customer experience as well.
 The use of the right digital technologies enables companies to realize efficiency measures more easily than ever before.

 Nevertheless, many companies find it difficult to exploit efficiency potential on the basis of digital technologies.
 Why is that?